wavebeem/wavebeem.com/src/blog/2025/js-await-generators/index.md

 ---
 date: "2025-02-23"
 title: >-
-  Simulating JS await with generator functions
+  Simulating JS await with Generator Functions
 description: >-
   Did you know that before async functions existed in JS, we simulated them with generator functions?
 Come with me on a code journey, in which I reveal the